 Here you can find our regular thoughts on sustainability, known as our Green Feed, for Teddington Parish.
 These are communicated to subscribers through our emailed News Bulletin.
 We encourage the use of public transport and walking when you attend our services and events with travel options provided here.

 Sustainability is important to this parish and will only continue to grow in importance.
 Driven by a growing awareness of the impacts of climate change and the need to better care for our community and the natural world, in 2020 we formed a Sustainability Group.
-This group is very active and has since:

 On Sunday the 23rd of January, we hosted our Recycle, Reuse and Regift Festival at the Parish Hall.
 The festival was a huge success with a large number of attendees swapping pre-loved items for new treasures, a large amount of items donated to needy local charities and much fun had by all.
 With the session being such a success we’ll be running the event again each quarter, so look out for the next date and come along.